devoutprogrammer/raw_node_mvc_wonderful_pizza/README.md

 # Pure NodeJs MVC
 ## Wonderful Pizza: America's Most Wanted Pizza
-Built just with the fundamentals: HTML, CSS, Javascript,and NodeJs.
+Built with just the fundamentals: HTML, CSS, Javascript,and NodeJs.
-This is a website or web application  and CLI (Administration) for some fictional pizza delivery company I called Wonderful Pizza: America's Most Wanted Pizzas.
-I had one single rule in mind when building this personal project.
-And the number one rule is: No npm, no dependencies, no frameworks, no libraries,no CDNs, and no copying and pasting someone else's codes.
-So the whole project was built from scratch, from an empty folder.
+This is a website or web application  and CLI (Administration) for some fictional pizza delivery company called Wonderful Pizza: America's Most Wanted Pizzas.
+This project was built with a one single rule in mind.
+That rule is: No npm, no dependencies, no frameworks, no libraries, no CDNs, and no copying and pasting someone else's codes.
+The whole project was built from scratch, from an empty folder.
 The basis of the project are:
 1. Front End: vanilla HTML, vanilla CSS, and vanilla Javascript.
 No npm, no dependencies, no package.json, no frameworks, no libraries, and no CDNs.
 2. Back End: vanilla JavaScript and pure NodeJs: No npm, no dependencies, no package.json, no frameworks, and no libraries